Canon 1D Mark II vs Leica M10

 The M10 can be obtained in two different colors (black, silver), while the 1D Mark II is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably smaller (55 percent) than the Canon 1D Mark II.
 Moreover, the M10 is substantially lighter (57 percent) than the 1D Mark II.
-It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1D Mark II) and the Leica M Lens Catalog (M10).